Healthy Homes Assessment Aro Valley

 Aro Valley Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Aro Valley and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory to all Aro Valley and New Zealand rental homes where it is reasonably practicable to put in.

-• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023